Skip to content

 “The deliverable shipped — we didn’t fail.
 But I could have done better work if I’d known how my teammates got where they got.”

-From the Housing Works experience — and the five concept tests kept surfacing the same feeling, unprompted.
+From the Housing Works experience; the five concept tests kept surfacing the same feeling, unprompted.

 The opportunity